Independent Study Project guidelines

 All works cited in the text should appear on the list of references.
 Works that are not cited should not be listed in the bibliography.
 It is important that quotations in the text, and information in the bibliography are formatted to the appropriate academic standard.
-Please see the referencing guidelines issued by the Learning and Teaching Unit.
+Please see the referencing guidelines issued by Learning and Teaching Development.

 Usage of foreign language sources

 The ISP is also about showing how well you can deal with foreign language material.
-Although no clear quota can be given – as it depends on the topic – a sustained use should normally be made of a substantial amount of foreign language materials and sources and the materials from both languages should referenced in the text and relevant to the argument.
+Although no clear quota can be given – as it depends on the topic – a sustained use should normally be made of a substantial amount of foreign language materials and sources and the materials from both languages should be referenced in the text and relevant to the argument.
 When in doubt, please contact your supervisor.

 Usage of internet sources

 In general, published sources such as books and academic articles are the more reliable source of information and to be preferred over internet sources.

 Use ONLY reliable internet sources, such as governmental or institutional websites (e.g. the UN, EU, Amnesty International, University websites, papers written and posted by academics).

 Wikipedia, other similar reference sites as well as blogs or chat rooms ARE NOT to be used in an ISP.
 This is because Wikis and blogs are sometimes deliberately inaccurate.
 If you find relevant information on an unreliable website, check this information in a reliable source, and use this as a reference.